 According to Dean, Mathis recruited local college students as buddies to ensure player safety and to offer friendship and socialization.
 He encouraged local colleges to lend their names and mascots to the Miracle League teams as well.
-The 120 Miracle League players now represent, in addition to the Wofford Terriers, the Spartanburg Methodist College Pioneers, the Converse College Valkyries, the University of South Carolina Upstate Spartans, the Limestone College Saints, VCOM (Edward Via College of Osteopathic Medicine), Clemson Life and the North Greenville University Crusaders.
+The 120 Miracle League players now represent, in addition to the Wofford Terriers, the Spartanburg Methodist College Pioneers, the Converse College Valkyries, the USC Upstate Spartans, the Limestone Saints, VCOM, Clemson Life and the North Greenville University Crusaders.

 Mathis keeps the crowds entertained, but he’s also a favorite with the players.

-“When we drove up to the field, Micah said, ‘I hear Lenny,’” says Betsy Hothem Randall, a 1989 Wofford graduate.
+“When we drove up to the field, Micah said, ‘I hear Lenny,’” says Betsy Hothem Randall ’89.
 “They love him.”
 According to Randall, when Micah started playing baseball, she was hitting the ball off the tee and would take off up the middle of the field toward the pitcher.
 Now she moves to the plate with purpose and beats her Wofford buddy to first base after she gets a hit.

-“He was 20 years old before he knew he could play baseball,” Dean says.
+“He was 20 years old before he knew he could play baseball,” says Dean.
 “We now have 4 year olds who never knew they couldn’t.
 We’ve changed the paradigm, and we hope we inspire others.”

 They’ve certainly inspired the Wofford students who sign up to be buddies and Mathis as well.

-“I’ve been out there more than a few times after a tough day,” Mathis says.
+“I’ve been out there more than a few times after a tough day,” says Mathis.
 “I may have started out in a bad mood, but by the time I left, I was not.”

 Dean can’t say enough about Mathis or the Wofford buddies.

-“They do a great job every time,” Dean says.
-“We can count on them every season because the Wofford coaches have partnered with us to send out big groups, and the parents love it when the Wofford buddies are out on the field with their children.
+“They do a great job every time,” says Dean.
+“We can count on them every season because the Wofford coaches have partnered with us to send out big groups.
+And the parents love it when the Wofford buddies are out on the field while their children.
 They’re high quality buddies, and people notice.”